drmayu7/covid19-public/README.md

   1. Data Preparation using ELT:
       - Extracting and Loading the Clusters dataset from https://github.com/MoH-Malaysia/covid19-public and Viewing in Jupyter Notebook
-      - Transformation of data includes 3 aspects: a).
-Dropping columns that are not necessary for the analysis b).
-Transform categorical columns in the dataset c).
-Determine the null values and return null statement
+      - Transformation of data includes 3 aspects:
+          - Dropping columns that are not necessary for the analysis
+          - Transform categorical columns in the dataset
+          - Determine the null values and return null statement

   2. Overview of the Transformed Cluster dataset:
       - Viewing the top 5 rows and bottom 5 rows